GullyMac/Game/README.md

 * Disk : about 68GB
 * GPU : Tesla P100

    !
-When using GPU, there are minute differences in result.
+When using GPU, there are a little of differences in result.

 ---